 There has never been a better time to enter the world of mass communications, where you can achieve your degree in a stimulating field with opportunities and satisfying careers in the new media and beyond.

-Journalism students have the opportunity to work on the department’s own live news broadcast, News 22, write stories and create multimedia pieces for our online news publication, Kokopelli, and produce photographic and written content for our photojournalism website, NMSU Shooters.
+NMSU journalism and media studies students have the opportunity to work on the department’s own live news broadcast, News 22, write stories and create multimedia pieces for our online news publication, Kokopelli, and produce photographic and written content for our photojournalism website, NMSU Shooters.

 The Scoop, which reaches our alumni throughout the world, is a full-color magazine written, illustrated and designed entirely by our students.